 Multi-Cultural Education Grant and Faculty Women’s Scholarship Grant for summer research trip to Tanzania, June 2001 and 2003

 College of Liberal Arts and Sciences, University of Florida, Dissertation Write-up Fellowship, 1997

 Social Science Research Council Fellowship, International Doctoral Research, 1995-1996

 University of Florida Grinter Fellowship and Research Assistant, 1991-1992

-African Studies Quarterly Advisory Board 2009 – present
+African Studies Quarterly Advisory and Editorial Board 2009 – present

 African Studies Association

 Jan Bender Shetler teaches World History, particularly Africa and the developing world, at Goshen College.
 Her research is on oral tradition, social identity and landscape memory in the western Serengeti, Tanzania.
 Before teaching she worked eleven years for Mennonite Central Committee doing community development in Ethiopia, the Congo and Tanzania.
 Courses such a as Ethnic Conflict, Global Poverty, Environmental History and Women’s History reflect her desire to connect history with issues of current concern.

 - Grant writing for Dolores Co, CO, public school substitute teacher, farmer